apache/infrastructure-website/content/pages/project-site.md

 Infra does not have a structure in place to support using [GitHub Pages](github-pages.html) for project websites.

 #### Apache CMS
 The Apache CMS, which projects used to build and deploy their websites since 2010, is no longer available as of July 31, 2021.
-All projects that used it, including the main Apache website, have moved to other technologies.
+All projects that used it, including the main Apache website, have moved or must move to other technologies.
+Those that linger will find at some point that they cna no longer update their website.
+See the notes in the section on site management tools, below.

 <h2 id="sitemanagement">Site management</a></h2>